ghumakkad/blog/_posts/2016-06-06-indrahar-pass-trek-log.markdown

   <figcaption></figcaption>
 </figure>

-With thought to first reach Indrahar pass and later decide what next, we left on Thursday, 12th May.
+With thought to first reach Indrahar pass and later decide what next, we left Delhi on Thursday, 12th May.
 Akshay wanted to see Bhagsu waterfall, so we started our day with that.
 We were told about a path leading to Triund via Upper Bhagsu village.
 There was a small puddle where it used to be a pond.
 We started for Triund around 12.
 It was a steep climb till we merged into Triund trek route.
 It was a hot day and there weren't enough trees for shade.
 We had our lunch in Triund and soon decided to leave for Snowline Cafe.

 Akshay was little reluctant to walk that day and I was slowly giving up hope to reach Lahesh cave the same day.
 I sincerely wished that we reach Lahesh cave on the same day after halting for a while at Snowline cafe for food but by the time everybody reached Snowline, we decided to camp there and leave for Indrahar pass early next morning.